 Lewisham maternity services operate an 'opt-out' smoking referral system in which all women who at their first antenatal appointment report that they smoke are automatically referred to Stop Smoking services unless they specifically op-out.
-There has also been a programme of brief intervention training for all midwives, support workers and health visitors in the local maternity provider, and until recently a stop smoking update was part of mandatory annual training for all midwives The Stop Smoking team are currently engaged in
+There has also been a programme of brief intervention training for all midwives, support workers and health visitors in the local maternity provider, and until recently a stop smoking update was part of mandatory annual training for all midwives The Stop Smoking team are currently engaged in www.tommys.org.uk a programme to extend the training to other professional groups including obstetricians and children's centre staff.
+In addition, a number of carbon monoxide monitors have been purchased by the team for use by midwives in line with NICE guidance though this is not fully implemented yet.

-12 Lewisham Child Death Overview Panel Annual Report 2013/14.
+&lt;sup>10 Lewisham Child Death Overview Panel Annual Report 2013/14.
 Dr Donal O'Sullivan and Helen Leahy.

-13 Data provided by Lewisham and Greenwich Hospital Trust.
+&lt;sup>11 Data provided by Lewisham and Greenwich Hospital Trust.
 February 2015.